simulacrumx/type-sum-codec/README.md

 ## Type sum codec

-While using databases storing json documents (MongoDB, ElasticSearch) someone could face a problem of decoding/encoding type sums e.g building codecs for navigation tree elements, which have varied types ans structure.
+While using databases storing json documents (MongoDB, ElasticSearch) someone could face a problem of decoding/encoding type sums e.g building codecs for navigation tree elements, which have varied types and structure.
 One should build boilerplate codecs like this one:

 ```scala
 sealed trait Node